knoxite/website/content/docs/storage-backends/content.md

 While it is not required to set up an own IAM-Identity for knoxite itself, it is recommended to do so.
-However, you can also just create an Access Key for you Administrator (or really any other IAM-User with the right permissions).
+However, you can also just create an Access Key for your Administrator (or really any other IAM-User with the right permissions).

 After logging into the AWS Management Console, go to the IAM-Dashboard: